vasildimitroffhristoff/mobilefirst/README.md

-# mobilefirst
+# Mobile First
-This is a demo project I did for our company tech talk related to "Mobile first design"
+This is a demo project I did for our company tech talk related to "Mobile first design".